Trihydro/TIM-Manager/cvmanager/README.md

 ## Scripts
 The `scripts` directory contains scripts for the CV Manager.
 These scripts are used to automate tasks related to the CV Manager deployment.

+## Note
+Trihydro's CV Manager fork should be used for the WYDOT CV Manager deployment.
+The fork is available at [Trihydro's GitHub repository](https://github.com/Trihydro/jpo-cvmanager/tree/wydot-deployment).